the erosive process that reduces the size of glaciers

 Aa=Hawaiian term used to describe a lava flow whose surface is broken into rough angular fragments.

-a living thing that has (or can develop) the ability to act or function independently
+a living thing that can act or function independently

 Bioclastic sedimentary rock=Sedimentary rocks such as most limestone, that are composed of broken shell fragments and similar remains of living organisms.